howff/ccast-player/README.md

 # Troubleshooting

+* Make sure the TV is switched on when starting the service or calling the web page otherwise it will hang (even if all you want to do is to download a file)

 * Check the movie file itself, some are 4k and (currently) won't be downsampled to play on a 1080p chromecast/tv.

 * Also check the transcoding can run at full speed by looking at the ffmpeg output because if it can't you'll get stuttering.